src-d/guide/talent/by-developers-training/README.md

 **Why:** Knowing the basics about how software and hardware interact is key to understanding development.

-**Process:** Going through the course material on CS101 by Stanford
+**Process:** Going through the course material (the optional pieces included) on CS101 by Stanford, as well as reading the rest of the provided documentation.

 **Duration:** 6 weeks